Quasigraphs and skeletal partitions: Removing bad leaves

 If $f$ is an $X$-antibridge with respect to $\pi$ for some $X\in\RR$, we may use Lemma~\ref{l:sub-switch} in the hypergraph $H-f$.
 We find that $\sigma$ is anticonnected on each anticomponent of $\pi$ on $X$ in $H-f$, and hence $\pi\worseeqx i 0 \sigma$.
 On the other hand, if $f$ is an $X$-bridge with respect to $\pi$, then Lemma~\ref{l:sub-switch} implies that $\sigma-f$ is connected on each component of $\pi-f$ on $X$ in $H$, and $\pi\worseeqx i 0 \sigma$ again.
 This proves~\eqref{eq:stable-bad} and the lemma follows. \end{proof}

 Let us now state the result we need to use in~\cite{KV-ess-9}.

 \begin{theorem} Let $H$ be a $3$-hypergraph.
-There exists a hypergraph $\tilde H$ related to $H$ and an acyclic quasigraph $\sigma$ in $\tilde H$ such that $\sigma$ has no bad leaves and $V(\tilde H)$ admits a $\sigma$-skeletal partition $\SSS$. \end{theorem} \begin{proof} Let $\sigma$ be a quasigraph in a hypergraph $\tilde H$ related to $H$ chosen as follows: \begin{enumerate}[(1)] \item $\sigma$ is $\sqsubseteq$-maximal in the set of all quasigraphs in 3-hypergraphs related to $H$, \item subject to (1), $\sigma$ uses as few hyperedges as possible, \item subject to (1) and (2), the number of bad leaves is as small as possible. \end{enumerate}
+There exists a hypergraph $\tilde H$ related to $H$ and an acyclic quasigraph $\sigma$ in $\tilde H$ such that $\sigma$ has no bad leaves and $V(\tilde H)$ admits a $\sigma$-skeletal partition $\SSS$. \end{theorem} \begin{proof} Let $\MM$ be the set of all quasigraphs in 3-hypergraphs related to $H$.
+Furthermore, let $\MM' \subseteq \MM$ be the set of quasigraphs satisfying the following conditions: \begin{enumerate}[(1)] \item $\sigma$ is $\sqsubseteq$-maximal in $\MM$, \item subject to (1), $\sigma$ uses as few hyperedges as possible. \end{enumerate}